adersonbertim/adersonbertim/README.md

 # 👋 Hey my name is Aderson
 ## Welcome to my GitHub Profile !!

-- 🔭 I’m currently worked in my career, developing my skills and myself! :)
+- 🔭 I’m currently worked in my career and developing my skills! :)
 - 📚 I’m currently learning JavaScript!
-- ⚙  In the future i would to learn Rust and maybe Python.
+- ⚙  In the future i would to learn Rust.
 - 📫 How to reach me: @aderson.bertim on Instagram and Twitter is @aderson_bertim.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love play Chess and study that!
+- ⚡ Fun fact: I love play Chess !
 - 🔧 Area: Studying to become a full-stack dev 👊!

 ## Technologies i currently learning!